 Interested in Board Service?

 No experience with boards?
-CHT staff provide training, orientation, and lots of support to welcome new and less experienced candidates.
+Champlain Housing Trust (CHT) staff provide training, orientation, and lots of support to welcome new and less experienced candidates.
 All it takes is a commitment to the board responsibilities and the ability to put in the time required.
 In addition to be being a great opportunity to learn and build a variety of skills, joining CHT’s Board is a chance to meet and enjoy a great group of people who are committed to our mission of permanently affordable housing.

 If you are interested, email Addie Livingston at [email protected]

 Jessie Baker is the City Manager of South Burlington, Vermont.
 Prior to serving in South Burlington, she was City Manager of Winooski.
 Jessie has held municipal management positions with the City of Somerville, Massachusetts and the City of Montpelier, Vermont.
 Jessie grew up in Waterbury Center and is a graduate of Harwood Union High School.
 She holds an undergraduate degree in psychology and anthropology from Columbia University and a Master’s degree in planning and policy from Tufts University.
-Jessie sits on the boards of Champlain Housing Trust, the Vermont League of Cities and Towns, the Vermont City and Town Management Association, and Vermont Women Leading Government.
+Jessie sits on the boards of Champlain Housing Trust and the Vermont League of Cities and Towns.

 Naima Dennis is the Senior Assistant Registrar for Technology at the University of Vermont.
 A native of Brooklyn, New York, Naima moved to Burlington in the fall of 1992.
 Upon her initial arrival in Burlington, Naima experienced various stages of housing insecurity.
 As an original member of the Thelma Maple Co-op, a CHT property, Naima has benefitted first hand from the opportunities made available through CHT.
 There is a long history of discriminatory housing practices that target the BIPOC community.
 CHT’s work on combating racism in the housing sector, and ensuring that safe, affordable housing is available for all populations aligns with Naima’s values.
 Naima lives in the New North End of Burlington with her family.